Your doctor will likely start with a health history, a physical exam and laboratory tests, including:

 Your doctor may also ask you to use portable ECG devices at home to provide more information about your heart rate.
 These devices include:

 - Holter monitor.
 This portable ECG device is carried in your pocket or worn on a belt or shoulder strap.
-It records your heart's activity for an entire 24-hour period, which provides your doctor with a prolonged look at your heart rhythms.
-Your doctor will likely ask you to keep a diary during the same 24 hours.
-You'll describe any symptoms you experience and record the time they occur.
+It records your heart's activity for 24 hours, providing your doctor with a prolonged look at your heart rhythms.
+Your doctor will likely ask you to keep a diary during the 24 hours, describing any symptoms you experience and recording when they occur.

 - Event recorder.
-This portable ECG device is intended to monitor your heart activity over a few weeks to a few months.
-You activate it only when you experience symptoms of a fast heart rate.
-When you feel symptoms, you push a button, and an ECG strip of the preceding few minutes and following few minutes is recorded.
-This permits your doctor to determine your heart rhythm at the time of your symptoms.
+This portable ECG device is used to monitor your heart activity over a period of time ranging from a few weeks to a few months.
+You activate the recorder only when you experience symptoms of a fast heart rate.

-Your doctor may recommend an electrophysiological test to confirm the diagnosis or to pinpoint the location of the extra pathway.
-During this test, thin, flexible tubes (catheters) tipped with electrodes are threaded through your blood vessels to various spots in your heart.
+This test may be used to confirm a diagnosis of Wolff-Parkinson-White syndrome or to pinpoint the location of the extra pathway.
+Usually, you will be awake but given medication to help you relax.
+Thin, flexible tubes (catheters) tipped with electrodes are threaded through your blood vessels to various spots in your heart.
 Once in place, the electrodes can precisely map the spread of electrical impulses during each beat and identify an extra electrical pathway.